CudaText-addons/cuda_html_ops/readme/readme.txt

 Gives commands for HTML/CSS work (lexer name can be any).

 --------------------------
 * commands to open current HTML text in current web browser.
-  2 commands (new tab/ new window) per each major browser (Firefox/Chrome/Safari/Opera/Windows-default).

-  for selection: only selection is previewed, and a temp-file is created (_cudatext_preview.html), in the same folder as original file (temp file must see relative HTML links).
+2 commands: open new tab or window. it is the function of plugin HTML Preview. for selection: only selection previewed, and a temp-file is created, in the same folder as original (_cudatext_preview.html).

 --------------------------
-* commands to wrap selection in HTML style tag: <b>, <i>, <u>. for ex, "text" -->  "<b>text</b>"
+* commands to wrap selection in HTML style tag: <b>, <i>, <u>. for ex, "text" ->  "<b>text</b>"

 --------------------------
 * command, to do the same as Sublime Text does on hotkey Alt+Shift+W: